tpm2-software/tpm2-tools/README.md

 **This site contains the code for the TPM (Trusted Platform Module) 2.0 tools based on tpm2-tss**

 ## News
-* Release Canidate 2.1.1-rc0 is pending review and release.
+* Release Candidate 2.1.1-rc0 is pending review and release.
 * Release 2.1.0 is now available: https://github.com/01org/tpm2-tools/releases/tag/2.1.0
 * A mailing list now exists for support: https://lists.01.org/mailman/listinfo/tpm2
 * CVE-2017-7524 - Where an HMAC authorization uses the tpm to perform the hmac calculation.
 This results in a disclosure of the password to